 Is a Champion Juicer a Cold Press Juicer?

-All three of the Champion juicers that I reviewed above are masticating juicers.
-This means that, yes, they are cold press juicers.
 Make sure that your ingredients will retain high yields and great nutrition.
-In fact, Champion market themselves as the only true masticated juicers on the market due to unique techniques used to grind and crush ingredients.
+The champion market is the only true masticated juicers on the market due to unique techniques used to grind and crush ingredients.

 How Do You Lubricate a Champion Juicer?